We all loved these actors and actresses . It was heartbreaking when they passed away. Here is a list to show the ones who have sadly passed on.

 January 6, 1930 - May 25, 1990 ” - auroraTerra

 .
-She was a very busy supporting actress who had worked in television for over twenty years before she was nominated for an Emmy.
-She received one supporting actress Emmy nomination for Doing Time on Maple Drive
+She was a very busy supporting actress who had worked in television for over twenty years before being nominated for an Emmy Award as a supporting actress for Doing Time on Maple Drive

 and another in 1993 for a guest appearance on Northern Exposure